-Outsourcing refers to the cases where Storebrand Livsforsikring chooses to use contractors to carry out tasks that could alternatively have been carried out by the company's own employees.
+Outsourcing is when Storebrand Livsforsikring use contractors to carry out tasks that could alternatively have been carried out by the company's own employees.
 Storebrand Livsforsikring's Board of Directors has adopted guidelines for outsourcing that apply both to outsourcing internally within the Storebrand group and outsourcing to external companies.
 Exceptions include simple procurement agreements and service agreements with little impact on the company's operational activities.